Balladeer’s Blog’s examination of another old, old, OLD Marvel Comics hit continues.

 That was years ago.
 Since then Gamora had the satisfaction of hunting down and killing off all of the Black Knights and Grand Inquisitors who would have gone on to wipe out her people in the future.
 Presumably one of the Grand Inquisitors that she slew was one of Thanos’ former operatives in the Blood Brothers/ Brothers B’rzja, hence the reason why only one of them was still alive to battle Adam back in Part One of this story.

-(Jim Starlin seems to have forgotten about that little mystery that he planted the seeds for in Part One, but it’s the only explanation that makes sense given the tight, inseparable bond between the Roclite Blood Brothers.
+(Jim Starlin, typically sloppy and careless, seems to have forgotten about that little mystery that he planted the seeds for in Part One, but it’s the only explanation that makes sense given the tight, inseparable bond between the Roclite Blood Brothers.
 And with Thanos presumed dead awhile back it makes sense that the Blood Brothers would have sought out a new master, in this case the Magus.)

 Thanos was only partially correct: Gamora’s quasi-existence as part of the Magus’ not yet consummated future DID keep the Magus from detecting her presence at his side but that “cloak” was penetrated when she actively tried to assassinate him last issue.